Certified Nurse Assistant

 Other Important Information:

-1. Applicants must be at least 16 years old.
+1. High school applicants must be at least 16 years old.

-3. Students must achieve an 82% grade point average or higher in NURS 110 to move on to the clinical portion (NURS 111).
-Failure to meet the minimum GPA will result in dismissal fromthe program.
+4. Students must achieve an 82% or higher grade percentage in NURS-110 to move on to the clinical portion (NURS-111).
+Failure to meet the minimum grade percentage will result in dismissal from the program.